 This study guide provides practice questions for all 33 CLEP exams.
 The ideal resource for taking more than one exam.
 Offered only by the College Board.

 The Principles of Marketing exam covers consumer and organizational markets, marketing strategy, and the marketing mix.

 Principles of Marketing

-The Principles of Marketing examination covers the material that is usually taught in a one-semester introductory course in marketing.
+The Principles of Marketing examination covers material that is usually taught in a one-semester introductory course in marketing.
 Such a course is usually known as Basic Marketing, Introduction to Marketing, Fundamentals of Marketing, Marketing, or Marketing Principles.
-The exam is concerned with the role of marketing in society and within a firm, understanding consumer and organizational markets, marketing strategy planning, the marketing mix, marketing institutions, and other selected topics, such as international marketing, ethics, marketing research, services and not-for-profit marketing.
-The candidate is also expected to have a basic knowledge of the economic/demographic, social/cultural, political/legal, and technological trends that are important to marketing.
+The exam is concerned with the role of marketing in society and within a firm, understanding consumer and organizational markets, marketing strategy planning, the marketing mix, marketing institutions, and other selected topics, such as international marketing, ethics, marketing research, services, and not-for-profit marketing.
+You're expected to have a basic knowledge of the economic, demographic, social, cultural, political, legal, and technological trends that are important to marketing.

 The examination contains approximately 100 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
 Any time candidates spend on tutorials and providing personal information is in addition to the actual testing time.